 Minutes before sunrise, Karina Holden was pushing through 2 million people all heading for the Ganges.
 Why?
 It was the holiest day in India when reclusive priests were making a once-in-16-year pilgrimage to the holy river.
 And Karina was determined to film them.

-The current commissioning editor of science and nature documentaries at the ABC, Karina has, for the last 16 years, been living her dream of making films about wildlife and cultures.
-But despite her enviable job, Karina’s journey there has been a round about tale featuring old-fashioned hard work, enthusiasm and a bit of luck.
+For the last three years, Karina was the commissioning editor of science and nature documentaries at the ABC, and has made over 30 award-winning films for National Geographic, Discovery Channel and Animal Planet.
+She has now started a new role as Head of Production and Development for Northern Pictures, a leading documentary production company.
+Despite her enviable career, Karina’s journey there has been a round about tale featuring old-fashioned hard work, enthusiasm and a bit of luck.

 Starting with a BSc at the University of Sydney, Karina’s passion was ignited in third year after specialising in zoology and history & philosophy of science (HPS), which she says helped shape her as a journalist.

 But Karina’s lucky break came during her post-graduate degree when a producer from the ABC Natural History Unit (NHU) contacted Karina about doing a story on the snakes she was studying – and that set her on a new path.
 Karina decided to volunteer at the unit for a summer, and after six weeks, she was asked to stay on as a paid employee.